The Gotham is one of the most legendary sites of black history in Detroit.

 But this was segregated Detroit, and African-Americans were unfairly not allowed to stay in downtown hotels.
 With more and more African-Americans moving to the city for the good-paying factory jobs, Detroit was in need of not just more hotels, but fancier ones.
-Indeed, as the city entered the 1940s, there were only seven or eight hotels in Detroit — if you could even call them that.
+Indeed, as the city entered the 1940s, there were only seven or eight hotels serving black people in Detroit -- if you could even call them that.
 Some were nothing more than a flophouse.

 Black Detroiters were deserving of something better, and the Gotham would soon embark on its most glorious years.